 Sea Turtles: Promises and Threats

 To glimpse any one of the sea turtles who nest in Costa Rica is an inspiring experience.
-All are magnificent, mysterious creatures with distinct qualities: the astonishing arribadas of the olive ridley the impressive strength of the loggerhead sea turtle; the nimble maneuvers of the green turtle/pacific green turtle; the gorgeous colors of the hawksbill sea turtle; and the gigantic hulk of the leatherback turtle.
+All are magnificent, mysterious creatures with distinct qualities: the astonishing arribadas of the Olive ridley the impressive strength of the Loggerhead sea turtle; the nimble maneuvers of the Green turtle; the gorgeous colors of the hawksbill sea turtle; and the gigantic hulk of the l[Leatherback](/costa-rica/attractions/marino-las-baulas-national-park) turtle.
 All are fascinating.